 Isolating the Q# code in the simulator ensures that the algorithms follow the laws of quantum physics and can run correctly on quantum computers.

 Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be installed and run from your local computer.
 Eventually you will be able to run your Q# programs remotely on an actual quantum computer, but until then the quantum simulators provided with the QDK provide accurate and reliable results.

-Running Q# from the command line is the quickest way to get started.
+Developing Q# applications is the quickest way to get started.

 Run standalone Jupyter Notebooks with IQ#, a Jupyter extension for compiling, simulating, and visualizing Q# programs.

 If you are familiar with Python, you can use it as a host programming platform to get started.
 Python enjoys widespread use not only among developers, but also scientists, researchers and teachers.

 If you already have experience with C#, F#, or VB.NET and are familiar with the Visual Studio development environment, there are just a few extensions you need to add to Visual Studio to prepare it for Q#.

 Q# is an open-source programming language for developing quantum programs.
 It has libraries that let you create complex quantum operations, and quantum simulators to accurately run and test your programs.
 Q# programs can run as standalone apps or be called from a Python or .NET host program, and can be written, run, and tested from your local computer.